 The management of the Internet is a subject of valid international interest and must flow from full international and multistakeholder cooperation on the basis of the WSIS outcomes.

 As stated in the WSIS outcomes, all governments should have an equal role and responsibility for international Internet governance and for ensuring the stability, security and continuity of the existing Internet and its future development and of the future Internet, and that the need for development of public policy by governments in consultation with all stakeholders is also recognized.
+Then what has happened till now?

 WSIS recognized the need for enhanced cooperation in the future, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet, but not in the day-to-day technical and operational matters that do not impact on international public policy issues [source: para.
 69, Tunis Agenda].

 Recalling the results of WSIS, there should be a commitment to working earnestly towards multilingualization of the Internet, as part of a multilateral, transparent and democratic process, involving governments and all stakeholders, in their respective roles [source: para.
 53, Tunis Agenda].
+Only a commitment or a commitment followed by action?

 2.3.2.3 The implementation of the WSIS multistakeholder principles is under discussion.
 The issues raised in the Plenipotentiary Resolutions reflect the delicate interplay between the roles and responsibilities of different stakeholders in the management of the Internet

 The principle of multistakeholder governance of the Internet is broadly recognized.
 Discussions on Internet governance have been carried out from both a narrow and broad perspective.
 The narrow perspective focuses on Internet architecture and infrastructure (DNS, IP numbers, and root servers) – fields in which organizations such as the Internet Corporation for Assigned Names and Numbers (ICANN), the Regional Internet Registries (RIRs) play a significant role, with many stakeholders therein.
 A broader perspective on Internet governance goes beyond infrastructural points and address other legal, economic, developmental, and socio-cultural issues, such as the approach adopted by the WSIS [source: Brazil].
+How many times we should mention the recognition of multistakeholder governance of the Internet?

-The WSIS outcome documents and ITU Plenipotentiary Resolutions, as well as many national and regional initiatives, have endorsed the WSIS multistakeholder model for the management of the Internet that includes governments, private sector, international and intergovernmental organizations, civil society and academia.A divergence in opinion is observed in the implementation of the WSIS multistakeholder model in the current Internet governance ecosystem:
+The WSIS outcome documents and ITU Plenipotentiary Resolutions, as well as many national and regional initiatives, have endorsed the WSIS multistakeholder model for the management of the Internet that includes governments, private sector, international and intergovernmental organizations, civil society and academia.
+Are governments really included in the process?
+Or only a Government participation as adviser without any commitment to be taken into account under the severe conditions that the view of 114 countries member of GAC have one single coordinated view which is almost impossible due to various reasons .Consequently the process does not function.

+A divergence in opinion is observed in the implementation of the WSIS multistakeholder model in the current Internet governance ecosystem:

 One view is that the current governanceof the Internet is sufficiently multistakeholder and inclusive in terms of involvement of all stakeholder groups [sources: Cisco, UK, U.S.A.,ISOC].
 Those holding this view state that the current organizations, systems and processes have successfully met the needs of its stakeholders through “industry-led, bottom-up, voluntary, decentralized and consensus-based” processes.
 The current model has been cited has being “flexible, transparent and accountable”, “enabling a stable, open and innovative network of networks, the Internet today” [source: UK].
 These characteristics arecredited with helping maximize flexibility and innovation and are cited as one reason why the Internet has been able to evolve and grow so quickly, both as a technological platform and as a means of expanding the free flow of commerce and ideas.